- CLOSED -

 Stage 1 - Protsahan (Encouragement) Prize

-The Protsahan Prize aims to recognise successful climate change adaptation initiatives, and reward innovative plans to expand them (scale-up).
-We are looking for existing community driven projects that are already achieving positive results, but who want to scale-up their success to reach more people and larger areas in Nepal.
-Applicants will need to present a plan showing how they can expand their success by using new and innovative ways of working.
-These ideas should be new, and not be part of any existing plan.
+The Protsahan Prize aimed to recognise successful climate change adaptation initiatives, and rewarded innovative plans to expand them (scale-up).
+We were looking for existing community driven projects that were already achieving positive results, but who wanted to scale-up their success to reach more people and larger areas in Nepal.
+Applicants were required to present a plan showing how they couuld expand their success by using new and innovative ways of working.
+These ideas should have been new, and not be part of any existing plan.